docker/docs/desktop/faqs/general.md

 ## Do I need to pay to create or share Docker Extensions?

-No, the [Docker Extension SDK](https://www.npmjs.com/package/@docker/extension-api-client) is licensed under the Apache 2.0 License and is free to use ; anyone can create new Docker Extensions and share them without constraints.
+No, the [Docker Extension SDK](https://www.npmjs.com/package/@docker/extension-api-client) is licensed under the Apache 2.0 License and is free to use.
+Anyone can create new Docker Extensions and share them without constraints.

 ## Do I need to use a specific license when I create a Docker Extension?